updated for 2019!

 BONUS market to visit: Kloster Neuberg

-NOTE: The Kloster Neuberg market is closed in 2018!
+NOTE: The Kloster Neuberg market is open again as of 2019!

 Not part of the city markets, but well worth a visit is the little market at the Stift Neuberg.
 This is a still functioning monastery down the river a bit from the city.
 The market is on the grounds of the historic farm that is run separately from the monastery these days, and it features cows, goats, and an excellent brewery.
 If you’ve been craving beer but could find nothing but Glühwein, this is your stop.
 It is much smaller than the other markets, but it’s much more rustic.
 The craft stalls are inside the barns, and there is sometimes a small carousel.
 Fresh Flammkuchen is always available, along with hot waffles, Kartoffelpuffer, and Bratwurst.
 If you’re lucky, they will be roasting a pig on a spit above a woodfire.
 This market is much quieter, so if you want a little magical local experience, this is worth it.